Skip to main content

 python manage.py runserver 0.0.0.0:9000

-Open your browser and access http://127.0.0.1:9000.
-You should see a JSON response.
+Open your browser and visit http://127.0.0.1:9000, you should see a JSON response.

-Test other APIs:
+Test other endpoints:

 • http://127.0.0.1:9000/health - Health Check